 This is a fundamentally important idea.
 People love a new thing, whether it’s the next gadget or shiny object or way to do something.
 They appreciate a new trick.

 Be the dog that’s always on the lookout for a new trick, a new way to do things, a better technique or tool.
 Not necessarily the next shiny object, of course, but it’s hard to find gold if you don’t pick up a few shiny objects along the journey.

 For me, using video conference calling was one of those new tricks.
-(See page 107.)
+(See In Front of the Camera.)
 It came as a suggestion from a consultant that essentially insisted that our calls be conducted on Skype.
 Initially skeptical, I became convinced of the effectiveness of video when I realized how much less distracted my conversations were, and more memorable.